What is Arts & Sciences Undeclared?

 Arts & Sciences Undeclared students have access to courses in every field of study available at the university and receive a wide liberal arts base to support success in their majors and future careers.
 While some students use this program as a starting point for anticipated access to a range of majors across campus, it is not often used to access majors in science, the College of Engineering, or CVPA, because these departments have specific freshman year requirements.
 Arts & Sciences Undeclared cannot be used by anyone hoping to enter Nursing.
 Entrance to a business major will have specific qualifications, and access may be limited to a few students.

 Academic advising is an important component for Arts & Sciences Undeclared students.
-Students are assigned to the Academic Advisng Center where professional and faulty advisors are available for advisng.
+Students are assigned to the Advisng, Support & Planning Office where professional and faulty advisors are available for advisng.
 This insures immediate and ongoing access to an advisor and also encourages you to develop an advising relationship that will help you to explore various disciplines, discuss experiences, receive support, and make informed decisions about future courses and direction.
-The Academic Advising Center provides advising and support until the student chooses and is accepted into a major.
+The ASAP office provides advising and support until the student chooses and is accepted into a major.
 Arts & Sciences Undeclared students come away from this transitional experience satisfied that they have selected a field of study, and perhaps a career, that suits them well and is one that they will enjoy.

-The Career Development Center (CDC) works with the Advising Center to assist students in the process of self-assessment, exploring interests, values, and beliefs as well as various majors and careers.
+The Career Development Center (CDC) works with the ASAP office to assist students in the process of self-assessment, exploring interests, values, and beliefs as well as various majors and careers.